Cost of Procrastinating Investing Calculator

 Why the Calculator Often Produces Shocking Numbers

 Compound growth produces non-linear outcomes that human intuition struggles with.
-Most people understand that earlier is better, but not by how much.
+Most people understand that earlier typically compounds longer, but not by how much.
 A 10-year delay at 7% returns typically costs 45-55% of potential final value — not 33% as proportional math would suggest.
 The calculator makes the non-linear cost visible explicitly.
 Seeing that a 10-year delay halves the final portfolio often motivates investors to start immediately at whatever amount is feasible rather than waiting for a time when they can contribute more.

 Realistic Starting Approach